-Staff Directory: http://www.du.edu/socialwork/facultyandstaff/deptstaff.html
+Faculty and Staff Directory: https://socialwork.du.edu/about/gssw-directory

 Steps in the Ph.D.
 Program

 While the above plan, outlines a typical 4-year path to completion of the PhD, students who plan on seeking external funding for their dissertation from foundation or governmental sources, will likely need to modify the schedule to insure that their dissertation proposal is ready in time for many of the funding opportunities that occur during the fall quarter.
 Students should research opportunities early in the 2nd year of the program and plan thoughtfully to insure timely completion of required components.
 See below for an alternative timeline incorporating that process.